 In August, President Donald Trump dismissed nearly all members of Puerto Rico’s Financial Oversight and Management Board (FOMB-PR), the federally imposed body created under the 2016 PROMESA law.

-As el Centro de Periodismo Investigativo reports, the move comes after nine years in which the Board oversaw budgets, blocked laws, and intervened in PREPA’s $12 billion bankruptcy, but failed to deliver balanced budgets, resolve PREPA’s crisis, or stem ballooning consultant fees
+As el Centro de Periodismo Investigativo reports, the move comes after nine years in which the Board oversaw budgets, blocked laws, and intervened in the Puerto Rico Electric Power Authority (PREPA)’s $12 billion bankruptcy, but failed to deliver balanced budgets, resolve PREPA’s crisis, or stem ballooning consultant fees.

 💡Why it Matters